-David Salvo is senior fellow and managing director of the Alliance for Securing Democracy (ASD) at GMF.
+David Salvo is managing director of the Alliance for Securing Democracy (ASD) at GMF.
 An expert in Russian affairs, Salvo has been analyzing the Kremlin’s authoritarian toolkit to undermine democracy at home and abroad throughout his career.

 Salvo has worked at ASD since 2017, first as a resident fellow and then as deputy director.
 He is the principal author of The ASD Policy Blueprint for Countering Authoritarian Interference in Democracies and makes regular media appearances, including on NPR, CNN, Fox, MSNBC, and ABC News, to discuss US-Russian relations, Russian foreign policy toward its near abroad, and Russian tactics and objectives to undermine democracy in the United States and Europe.